raghavendran02/datasets/exercises.md

 ### Parliment Data Set

-- For top ten parties compute the following metrics
+- For top ten parties compute the following metrics for the year 2009
   - Total number of contestants
   - Total of number of winning seats
   - Avg. %of votes

-- Identify top ten candidates with highest %margin of votes
+- Identify top ten candidates with highest %margin of votes for the year 2009
 - Identify year wise percentage of male and female candidates?